douglassjohnandrew/EnhancedInvokeVBA/README.md

 Input Arguments: (required arguments are marked by :triangular_flag_on_post:)
 - **CodeFilePath** :triangular_flag_on_post: - Full path to the file containing VBA code
 - **CreateNew** - If the ExcelFilePath does not exist, then True - Create the Excel file, or False - Throw an error
-- **EntryMethodParameterDefs** - A comma-separated string of entry method parameter definitions.
+- **EntryMethodParameterDefs** - Comma-separated string of entry method parameter definitions.
 Example: "name As String, age As Integer"
-- **EntryMethodParameterValues** - A collection of values to be passed as entry method parameters.
+- **EntryMethodParameterValues** - Collection of values to be passed as entry method parameters.
 Example: {"Paul Smith", 37}
 - **ExcelFilePath** :triangular_flag_on_post: - Full path to the Excel file where VBA code runs
 - **OpenReadOnly** - If True, then open the Excel file in read-only mode.
 If False, then open the Excel file normally
 - **SaveChanges** - If True, then save the Excel file after VBA finishes.
 If False, then the Excel file is not saved